3forges/terraform-provider-pesto/.ci/docs/README.md

 golangci-lint run
 ```

-Will give in git bash for windows, or in powershell, an stdout starting by:
+Gave me, on 16th of November 2024, in git bash for windows, or in powershell, an stdout starting by:

 ```bash
 $ golangci-lint run